nsidc/earthaccess/docs/contributor/triaging.md

 - **impact: core**: Issues that affect the core Python codebase.
 - **impact: dependencies**: Use this label for issues concerning dependencies.
 - **impact: documentation**: Use this label for issues related to documentation.
-- **impact: automation**: Use this label for issues related to the CI/CD pipeline or automation
+- **impact: automation**: Use this label for issues related to the CI/CD pipeline or automation.
+- **impact: governance**: Issues that impact the project's governance or decision-making process.

+Impact labels are also used to help group related issues based on a particular feature or topic.
+For example, **impact: virtual-datasets** is used to categorize Issues or Discussions related to virtualizarr integration and support.
+These labels may evolve over time as new features are worked.

 ### Needs labels

 - **needs: decision**: We're struggling to decide what to do and the decision committee needs to help.
 - **needs: feedback**:  Use this label for issues where feedback is requested from the team or our community.
 - **needs: help**: Use this label for issues where additional help or contributions are needed.
+- **needs: triage**: Use this label for new issues that require additional information to determine whether it should move to the backlog, or close as not planned.

 ### Special labels